Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 <h3>Tire Rotation and Balancing</h3>

-When your car is pulling to the left when braking, one of the first solutions you should consider is tire rotation and balancing.
+When your car is pulling to the left when braking, one of the first solutions you should consider is and balancing.
 Uneven tire wear can cause your vehicle to veer to one side when you hit the brakes, so it's important to ensure that your tires are in good condition and properly balanced.

 * Regularly rotating your tires can help promote even wear and extend the lifespan of your tires.
 This can prevent issues such as pulling to the left when braking, as all four tires will wear evenly and maintain proper traction on the road.